letoram/durden/widgets.md

 	<img alt="cheat-sheet" src="images/cheat.png" style="width: 50%"/>
 </a></center>

+# Input
+The input widget is activated via the <i>target/input</i> path, but only if a client has announced any input labels.
+If so, the logical name will be shown as the widget helper text.
+Clicking on a label will send a press/release pair of that specific input label to the client.

 # Future Changes
+- Support for enabling / disabling specific widgets
+- Override and remember widget positioning
 - External clients with "WIDGET" primary segid
 - Widget for analog input filter tuning
 - Widget for color picking